-There are two main factors that are propelling the popularity of telehealth services.
+There are two main factors that are propelling the popularity of virtual consultations and telehealth services.

 - The growing number of Baby Boomers – did you know that 10,000 seniors a day turn 65?

 - The declining number of physicians – per the Association of American Medical Colleges – “The United States will see a shortage of up to nearly 122,000 physicians by 2032 as demand for physicians continues to grow faster than supply…“

-This combination of more patients and fewer physicians has fueled the increase in the number of Nurse Practitioners (NP) and Physician Assistants (PA) which is helping to alleviate the burden on the medical community.
+This combination of more patients and fewer physicians has fueled the increase in the number of Nurse Practitioners (NP) and Physician Assistants (PA) which is helping to alleviate the burden on the healthcare industry.